ECONOMY & WORK

 Shawn Carter aka Jay-Z attends the Los Angeles Premiere of

 The post triggered a debate in which people quickly chose sides.
 Some users expressed their shock while some defended him saying that one should never feel obligated to give his money away and that personal loans sometimes complicate relationships without any reason.
-Some also said how he didn't explicitly mention that he was didn't lend his cousin money.
+Some also said how he didn't explicitly mention that he didn't lend money to his cousin.
 "Based on the clip, he didn’t outright say no. What he said makes sense.
 How are you going to make me $2 mil off $4800?
-You got make it make sense," writes one user, while another said, "it's crazy that you don't get that that was a hypothetical story."
+You got make it make sense," one user wrote, while another said, "it's crazy that you don't get that that was a hypothetical story."

-Another user writes, "Jay is 100% correct.
+Another user wrote, "Jay is 100% correct.
 The guy could have asked for some work to earn the $4800 but of course he just wanted free money."

 Jay-Z | Kevin Mazur/Getty Images

-Since the resurface of the clip from 2022, the rapper has not provided any clarification on whether or not the situation he was describing was real or hypothetical.
+Since the video resurfaced, the rapper has not provided any clarification on whether or not the situation he was describing was real or hypothetical.

 According to Forbes, Jay-Z is worth $2.5 billion as of 2024.
 He was the first ever hip hop artist to hit the billion mark back in 2019.
 While most of his money is attributed to his music career he continued to make money through various business ventures, such as his acquisition of the music streaming platform Tidal and the success of Rocawear which is a clothing brand.